NicosNicolaou16/Ink_Api_Compose/README.md

 # Ink API Compose

-This open-source project tests the new Google Ink API with an example for drawing, offering options to select colors and erase the drawing.
+This open-source project tests the new Google Ink API with an example for drawing, offering options to select colors, erase part of the drawing or clear the entire drawing.
 It also includes functionality to convert the stroke to a bitmap and to save and load the stroke using a Room database.

 ## Examples